 This encyclopedia, know as eLS for short, is an easy to search, up-to-date collection of articles by scientists and scientific historians in the fields of biochemistry and physiology, cell biology, developmental biology, ecology, evolution, genetics, immunology, molecular biology and biodiversity of life.

 These are only a few of the handbooks and electronic textbooks that are available online for you to use as background or introductory texts.
-Use Roger to find more handbooks on your topics.
+Use UC Library Search to find more handbooks on your topics.

 A collection of over 420 online handbooks and textbooks in marine and aquatic sciences.
 Easy to use and search interface with access to download the whole book, or read online.
 These books cover a variety of topics such as algae, artificial reefs, fish histology, marine birds, sea turtles, sharks, ecology, and fisheries management.